Six Eastern Palaces (Dongliugong)

 |Six Eastern Palaces |

-As the name Six Eastern Palaces indicates, this region houses six palaces in the same styles located on the east side of the axis in the Inner Court, which are Palace of Great Benevolence (Jingrengong), Palace of Celestial Favour (Chengqiangong), Palace of Eternal Harmony (Yonghegong), Palace of Great Brilliance (Jingyanggong), Palace of Purity (Zhongcuigong) and Palace of Lasting Happiness (Yanxigong).
+As the name Six Eastern Palaces indicates, this region houses six palaces in the same styles located on the east side of the axis in the Inner Court, which are Palace of Great Benevolence (Jingrengong), Palace of Celestial Favour (Chengqiangong), Palace of Eternal Harmony (Yonghegong), Palace of Great Brilliance (Jingyanggong), Palace of Accumulated Purity (Zhongcuigong) and Palace of Prolonging Happiness (Yanxigong).
 First built in 1420, these buildings provided living quarters for the imperial concubines.
 Most were restored during the 17th century and now most have been turned into exhibition halls to display Chinese treasures collected by the imperial family.

 The Palace of Great Benevolence faces south.
 There is a stone screen inside the main entrance, which was said to have dated from the Yuan Dynasty (1271-1368).
 It has two layers of courtyard with the main building in each yard having penthouses and side halls.
 It has a pavilion built above a well which was used to wash offerings before they were processed in the Sacred Kitchen.
 It was the residence for the emperors’ concubines in the Ming Dynasty (1368-144).
 In the Qing Dynasty (1644-1911), Emperor Kangxi (reign time 1661-1722) was born and lived here temporarily.
 After that time, it was used by the emperors’ wives.